U.S. Route 277: Texas

 The highway begins at an intersection with US 83 in Carrizo Springs, about 60 miles northwest of Laredo.
 The highway runs in an east-west direction, until reaching Eagle Pass.
 From here to Del Rio, the highway parallels the Rio Grande at the U.S.-Mexico border.
 The highway overlaps US 377 for about 26 miles, with the highways passing the Amistad National Recreation Area.

 US 277 crosses I-10 near Sonora, before traveling to Eldorado and eventually San Angelo.
 The highway overlaps both US 67 and US 87 in the city.
-In Abilene, the highway overlaps with US 83 and US 84, with the latter leaving shortly after.
+In Abilene, the highway overlaps with US 83 and US 84 as the Winters Freeway, with US 84 leaving shortly after.
 US 83 leaves in Anson, traveling to Aspermont, while US 277 travels to Stamford.
 In Seymour, US 82 begins an overlap with US 277.
 The two highways enter the city of Wichita Falls, with US 82 leaving the highway at US 281/US 287.
 US 277 joins US 281/287 and the three highways travel into the downtown area of the city, where I-44 begins.
 US 287 leaves the freeway, while I-44/US 277/US 281 travel to Burkburnett, before crossing the Red River into Oklahoma.